-Allium `Drumsticks` are good companions for ornamental grasses and mix extremely well with perennials, their tall stems pop through wherever they are planted .
-They are at home in the veggie patch and a nice compliment to roses.
-In short, they can be easily used to create stunning effects in a variety of locations.
+Drumstick Alliums make ideal companions for ornamental grasses and mix extremely well with perennials.
+Their tall stems pop through wherever they are planted and their foliage is unobtrusive.
+They even make a nice compliment to roses.
+In short, they can be easily used in a variety of locations to create stunning effects.

 Alliums are tough, hardy, and beautiful too!
-They are in the onion family and when bruised, the foliage smells just like onions.
-The leaves of Allium Drumsticks grow up to 30cm long.
+As members of the onion family, their bruised, or crushed foliage smells just like onions.
+And they are edible.

-Plant Alliums into well drained soil in a sunny position.
-They need at least six hours sun and a warm spot in the garden in order to thrive.
-Plant to a depth of around 10-15cm, or four times the height of the bulb.
+Plant into a well drained soil in a sunny position.
+They need at least six hours of sun and a warm spot in the garden in order to thrive.
+Plant to a depth of around 10cm.
 They grow well in moderately fertile to humus rich, well drained soils and are dry tolerant once established.

-Allium ‘Drumsticks’ bulbs are best left to naturalise; lifting and dividing only as they become overcrowded.
-This means you can relax and leave them in the ground year after year and simply enjoy the late spring flowers!
+Drumstick Allium bulbs are best left to naturalise; lifting and dividing them only as they become overcrowded.
+This means you can relax and leave them in the ground year after year and simply enjoy the late spring flowers.
 For best blooms, add a well balanced fertiliser in summer.

-It is also a good idea to protect the foliage from slugs and snails.
+It is a good idea to protect the foliage from slugs and snails.